 Use your core values as your guide to determining which components are most important to you and how each one is defined.
 Although I give some basic definitions below to get you started, you must determine what they mean to you based on your priorities and vision for your career and life.

-[Recommended Reading: How to Achieve Work Life Balance (When You Don’t Want to Settle & It Feels Impossible)].
+[Recommended Reading: How to Achieve Work Life Balance (3-Step Blueprint)].

 How to Stay Positive Instead of Being Discouraged